cfcgoncalves/goncalves/content/research/projects.md

 ## MSc project

 For my Master’s dissertation, I focused on the characterisation of multiprotein transport complexes in _Synechocystis_ sp.
 PCC 6803.
-In brief, my research helps to elucidate the functional complexity of TolC-dependent secretion mechanisms, and the importance of these systems to counteract the detrimental effects exerted by antimicrobial compounds on cell physiology.
-Furthermore, it also highlights the existence of TolC-independent functions among some multidrug efflux components, suggesting these transport complexes have roles relevant to the physiology of bacteria that stretch beyond antimicrobial resistance.
+My research helped to elucidate the complexity of TolC-dependent secretion mechanisms, and the importance of these systems to counteract the detrimental effects exerted by compounds with antimicrobial activity on cell physiology.
+It also highlighted the existence of TolC-independent functions among some multidrug efflux components, suggesting these transport complexes have roles relevant to the physiology of bacteria that stretch beyond antimicrobial resistance.
+I also

+Publications associated:
+**Gonçalves, C.F.**, Pacheco, C.C., Tamagnini, P., and Oliveira, P., (**2018**).
+Identification of inner membrane translocase components of TolC-mediated secretion in the cyanobacterium Synechocystis sp.
+PCC 6803.
+Environmental Microbiology, 20 (7), 2354–2369.
+**Gonçalves, C.F.**, Lima, S., Tamagnini, P., and Oliveira, P., (**2019**) Cyanobacterial secretion systems: understanding fundamental mechanisms toward technological applications.
+In: A.K.
+Mishra, D.N.
+Tiwari, and A.N.
+Rai, eds.
+Cyanobacteria.
+Academic Press, 359–381.
+**Gonçalves, C.F.**, Lima, S., and Oliveira, P., (**2021**) Product export in cyanobacteria.
+In: Cyanobacteria Biotechnology.
+John Wiley & Sons, 369–406.

 BSc project